kavita1403/Temperature_And_Humidity_Project1/README.md

 ## Functioning:-
-### 1-Humidity and Temperature sensor DHT11 senses the humidity and temperature data.
+_ Humidity and Temperature sensor DHT11 senses the humidity and temperature data.
-### 2-Arduino Uno extracts the DHT11 sensor's data as suitable number in percentage and celcius scale
-and sends it to Wi-Fi module.
+_Arduino Uno extracts the DHT11 sensor's data as suitable number in percentage and celcius scale and sends it to Wi-Fi module.
-### 3-Wi-Fi module ESP8266 sends the data to ThingSpeak's server.
+_Wi-Fi module ESP8266 sends the data to ThingSpeak's server.
-### 4-finally,ThingSpeak analyses the data and shows it in a graph form.
+_finally,ThingSpeak analyses the data and shows it in a graph form.